Rain Fall 2023

 Biography

 Rain Prud’homme-Cranford (Dr. PC, previously Goméz Ph.D.): Reads too much, drinks too much black tea, and watches too much SF/Fantasy/Speculative Fiction.
-Dr. PC's home department is English, she is also Affiliated Faculty, International Indigenous Studies / Political Science, and Indigenous Student Access Program at the University of Calgary.
-Dr. PC specializes in Louisiana Creole cultural formation; Global Indigenous and Afro-Indigenous Cultural Studies; Fat/Body/Aesthetic Studies; Environmental Humanities; Cultural Rhetorics/Literatures; Gender, Sexuality, & Queerness; TEK/STEM within rhetoric, writing, and culture; and U.S. Southern literature and cultures often centering her Gulf coastal and Louisiana Creole homescapes.
+Dr. PC's home department is English and she is also affiliated faculty, International Indigenous Studies / Political Science at the University of Calgary.
+Dr. PC's research specializations include: Louisiana Creole cultural formation; Fatness, Wellness, & Body Aesthetic Studies; Environmental Humanities; Indigenous, Creole, Cajun, Redbone, Black, and Méstizo cultures of the Gulf South; Cultural Rhetorics & Literatures; Gender, Sexuality, & Queerness; Global Indigenous and Afro-Indigenous Cultural Studies; TEK/STEM within rhetoric, writing, & culture; and U.S. Southern literature and cultures often centering her Gulf coastal and Louisiana Creole homescapes.